MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 ---
-Description: 'This topic discusses audio latency changes in Windows 10.
-It covers API options for application developers as well as changes in drivers that can be made to support low latency audio.'
-MS-HAID: 'audio.low\_latency\_audio'
-MSHAttr: 'PreferredLib:/library/windows/hardware'
 title: Low Latency Audio
+description: This topic discusses audio latency changes in Windows 10.
+It covers API options for application developers as well as changes in drivers that can be made to support low latency audio. ms.assetid: 888AEF01-271D-41CD-8372-A47551348959
 ---

 # Low Latency Audio